echogarden-project/echogarden/docs/Options.md

 **Whisper**:
 * `whisper.model`: selects which Whisper model to use.
 Can be `tiny`, `tiny.en`, `base`, `base.en`, `small`, `small.en`, `medium`, `medium.en`, `large` (same as `large-v2`), `large-v1`, `large-v2`.
 Defaults to `tiny`
 * `whisper.temperature`: temperature setting for the text decoder.
 Impacts amount of randomization for token selection.
-It is recommended to leave at `0.0` (no randomization - always chooses top ranked token) or choose a relatively low value (about `0.2` or lower) for best results.
-Defaults to `0.0`
+It is recommended to leave at `0.1` (close to no randomization - almost always chooses the top ranked token) or choose a relatively low value (about `0.25` or lower) for best results.
+Defaults to `0.1`
-* `whisper.prompt`: initial text to give the Whisper model, can be a vocabulary or a example of some sort.
-Note that if the prompt is very similar to the transcript, the model may avoid producing the correct tokens.
+* `whisper.prompt`: initial text to give the Whisper model.
+Can be a vocabulary, or example of some sort.
+Note that if the prompt is very similar to the transcript, the model may intentionally avoid producing the transcript tokens as it may assume that they have already been transcribed.
 Optional
+* `whisper.topCandidateCount`: the number of top candidate tokens to consider.
+Defaults to `5`
+* `punctuationThreshold`: the minimal probability for a punctuation token, included in the top candidates, to be chosen unconditionally.
+A lower threshold encourages the model to output more punctuation symbols.
+Defaults to `0.2`

 **Vosk**:
 * `vosk.modelPath`: path to the Vosk model to be used